 The Guide to Tennis Competitions and Tennis Tournaments

-One very important aspect for Competitive Tennis Junior Players to do very well in the local tennis competition when it matters is to provide them with a lot of matches.
-Tennis socials in Singapore is limited, but with some effort, the parents can make it happen.
+One very important aspect for Competitive Tennis Junior Players is to do very well in the local tennis competition, what it matters is to provide them with a lot of match experiences.
+Tennis socials in Singapore are limited, but with some effort, the parents can make it happen.
 The first and obvious necessary way is to exchange contacts with other tennis parents you meet at the tennis tournaments.
 Junior’s tennis trainer can also link you up with other parents.
-Then just book a public court and arrange matchplay for Junior.
+Then just book a public court and arrange matchplay for the Juniors.
 Slightly more formal social competition include the JTT League, and the Smash Junior Tennis League by former national tennis player Leong Shieh Yen.
-Basically, the more matches Junior has under his/her belt, when it comes to actual matches that matter, they will have a lot more experience, understand their own strengths and weaknesses, understand how best they win their points, and also be a lot less anxious and thus less tentative and conservative during their matches.
+Basically, the more matches Junior has under his/her belt, when it comes to actual matches that matter, they will have a lot more experience, understand their own strengths and weaknesses, understand how best they win their points and also be a lot less anxious and thus less tentative and conservative during their matches.

-The journey to develop a top level elite competitive junior tennis player is can be a tough task even for the most dedicated parents.
-Hopefully the information in this article has helped to organise all the different resources and information into one place to help you to streamline the process to avoid unnecessary detours that may set back Junior’s development.
-It is important to hire the best tennis coaches for Junior so that his or her developing will steadily progress forward, rather than two-steps forward and one-step backward, or worse, in a perpetually sideways manner.
-I will be happy to hear from you and assist Junior in his tennis journey.
+The journey to develop a top level elite competitive junior tennis player in Singapore can be a tough task even for the most dedicated parents.
+Hopefully, the information in this article has helped to organise all the different resources and information into one place to help you to streamline the process to avoid unnecessary detours that may set back Junior’s development.
+It is important to hire the best tennis coaches in Singapore for Junior so that his or her developing will steadily progress forward, rather than two-steps forward and one-step backward, or worse, in a perpetually sideways manner.
+I will be happy to hear from you and assist your Junior on his or her tennis journey.

 Tan Xu Teng